 (1) Bed rest with continuous monitoring by ECG.

 (2) Inhaled oxygen therapy.

-(5) Anticoagulant therapy: Anticoagulant drugs prevent reinfarction, and reduces the risk of thromboembolic complications.
-Anticoagulation can be achieved by using unfractionated heparin, low molecular weight heparin or fractionated heparin (enoxaparin, dalteparin), or a pentasaccharide (fondaparinux).
+Anticoagulant drugs prevent reinfarction, and reduces the risk of thromboembolic complications.
+Anticoagulation can be achieved by using unfractionated heparin, low molecular weight heparin (also called fractionated heparin and includes enoxaparin, dalteparin) or a pentasaccharide (fondaparinux).
 Comparatively low molecular weight heparin is more safety and efficacious than unfractionated heparin, and pentasaccharide is more safety and efficacious than low molecular weight heparin.
 The dose regimens are:

 - Enoxaparin: 1 mg/kg body weight two times daily usually for 8 days by subcutaneous injection.